CarletonComputerScienceSociety/carletoncomputersciencesociety.github.io/community/news/_posts/2019-09-23-First-Year-Rep-2019-Elections.md

   - Weekly/Monthly challenges (coding competitions, CTF’s, game-jams and stream-specific projects ), which is a great opportunity to show off and compete with your friends!
-  - Project expo: I’ve been programming for years, and one of the thing that I enjoy the most in CS is sharing projects with friends and family!
+  - Project expo: I’ve been programming for years, and one of the things that I enjoy the most in CS is sharing projects with friends and family!
 An expo would be a great idea to get suggestions and ideas for your projects, and inspiration for many more!
   - Tech workshops: I would love to run workshops on new tools and tech in CS, and to show people how to write code like a pro with cool new editors, extensions, and software!

 Thanks and I look forward to the next couple years with you guys!"